Rocket Lab USA Inc. (RKLB) Shares Down Despite Recent Market Volatility

 Cowen gave a rating of “Outperform” to RKLB, setting the target price at $8 in the report published on August 31st of the previous year.

-During the last 5 trading sessions, RKLB fell by -0.65%, which changed the moving average for the period of 200 days by -4.17% in comparison to the 20-day moving average, which settled at $3.93.
-In addition, Rocket Lab USA Inc. saw 0.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RKLB fell by -0.77%, which changed the moving average for the period of 200-days by -11.70% in comparison to the 20-day moving average, which settled at $3.94.
+In addition, Rocket Lab USA Inc. saw 2.12% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading